 -Employers should enact drug policies that keep marijuana out of the workplace but do not seek to totally prevent employees from using medical marijuana outside of work to treat legitimate medical conditions.

-Hotel Shuttle Vans - Setting up a Safer Program, Recent Decisions and What Should be Done when the Bad Things Happens 11:50 AM -12:50 PM
+Session 2 - Hotel Shuttle Vans - Setting up a Safer Program, Recent Decisions and What Should be Done when the Bad Things Happens

 For a lot of folks who travel frequently, hotel shuttles are a great way to get from the airport to the hotel.
 Some hotels even offer to drop people off at attractions or restaurants located within a certain radius of the hotel.
 This provides a great alternative to taxis, for those who don’t wish to drive in an unfamiliar city.
 How can a hotel safely manage its shuttle van operation?
 What needs to be done in the event of an accident?
 This session will provide you with "need-to-know" information specific to transportation by hotel shuttle van.